Press release archive for 2022

 The introduction of the SQE and qualifying work experience (QWE) last year marked a step change in how people train and become a solicitor.
 This new way of qualifying has opened up opportunities for law firms and in-house teams in how they train future solicitors.

-Ombudsman report looks at personal injury issues8 June 2022
+Ombudsman report looks at personal injury issues

 The Legal Ombudsman has looked at the areas of personal injury work that generate the most complaints.

-Update your diversity data8 June 2022
+Update your diversity data

 It is important that we hold accurate diversity information for all solicitors, which is why we are asking everyone who has a mySRA account to log in and check that their data is up-to-date.